shahnoorgit/envfy/README.md

-# 📦 **Envfy — Secure, Encrypted .env Sync for Teams**
+# 📦 **Pushenv — Secure, Encrypted .env Sync for Teams**
 ### *Simple.
 Fast.
 Open Source.*

-Envfy is a lightweight, encryption-first CLI tool that securely syncs your `.env` files across machines, teammates, and environments — without ever storing secrets in Git or exposing plaintext to the cloud.
+Pushenv is a simple, end-to-end encrypted CLI for sharing `.env` files safely across your team — without ever storing secrets in Git or exposing plaintext to the cloud.

 Built for developers who want **Doppler-level power** with **zero SaaS lock-in**.
 Runs fully local.
 No accounts.
 No dashboard.
 No subscriptions.